Regulator Performance Framework

 • Prepared and published case notes and practice notes covering the prosecutions and disciplinary outcomes for a range of factual scenarios.

-• Produced an e-newsletter sent to over 30,000 subscribers, which features updated and new case and practice notes, and articles covering elements of the PE Act, code as well as information regarding professional engineering services and other topics of interest.
+• Produced an e-newsletter sent to more than 35,000 subscribers, which features updated and new case and practice notes, and articles covering elements of the PE Act, code as well as information regarding professional engineering services and other topics of interest.

 • Developed and implemented a free webinar series for engineers on the PE Act, RPEQ registration and how to renew your registration.